Colleen Doran

-Colleen Doran is an American writer-artist and cartoonist.
+Colleen Doran (born July 24, 1964) is an American writer-artist and cartoonist.
 She illustrated hundreds of comics, graphic novels, books and magazines, including the autobiographical graphic novel of Marvel Comics editor and writer Stan Lee entitled Amazing Fantastic Incredible Stan Lee, which became a New York Times bestseller.
 She adapted and did the art for the short story "Troll Bridge" by Neil Gaiman, which also became a New York Times bestseller.
-Her books have received Eisner, Harvey, Bram Stoker, and International Horror Guild Awards.
+Her books have received Eisner, Harvey, Bram Stoker, Locus, and International Horror Guild Awards.

-Her 2019 graphic novel adaptation of Neil Gaiman's short story Snow, Glass, Apples, won the Bram Stoker Award for Superior Achievement in a Graphic Novel.
-It won the 2020 Eisner Award for Best Adaptation from Another Medium, and Colleen Doran was also nominated for the Eisner for Best Penciller/Inker.
-Neil Gaiman's Snow, Glass, Apples was also nominated for the Reuben Award from the National Cartoonists Society for Best Graphic Novel.
-It won the 2020 Ringo Award for Best Graphic Novel with Doran nominated for Best Artist.
-It received an Honorable Mention at the Rondo Classic Horror Awards for Best Comic.
+Her 2019 graphic novel adaptation of Neil Gaiman's short story Snow, Glass, Apples, won the Bram Stoker Award for Superior Achievement in a Graphic Novel, the Eisner Award for Best Adaptation from Another Medium, the Ringo Award and received nominations for the Eisner for Best Penciller/Inker and Best Artist Ringo.
+It was also nominated for the Reuben Award from the National Cartoonists Society for Best Graphic Novel.

+Her adaptation of Neil Gaiman's Chivalry received the Eisner Award for Best Adaptation from Another Medium, Locus Award for Best Illustrated and Art Book for 2023, a nomination for the Reuben Award for Best Graphic Novel, the Ringo Award, and it was shortlisted for the Excelsior Award.

 She also illustrated the works of Alan Moore, Warren Ellis, Joe R. Lansdale, Anne Rice, J. Michael Straczynski, Peter David and Tori Amos.

-Notable credits include: The Sandman, Wonder Woman, Legion of Superheroes, Teen Titans, The Vampire Diaries comics, Walt Disney's Beauty and the Beast, and her space opera series, A Distant Soil.